dotBeginner Hockey Info

 3-1 TEAM CAPTAIN/GENERAL MANAGER RESPONSIBILITIES

-c.
-Cleanliness: Simply put, please pick up after yourselves on the bench (water bottles, broken sticks, etc.) and in the dressing rooms.
+C. Cleanliness: Simply put, please pick up after yourselves on the bench (water bottles, broken sticks, etc.) and in the dressing rooms.
 Throw used tape and other garbage in the trash bins provided.
 You might not think so, but the rinks are very conscience of the housekeeping problems generated by certain teams, and they will contact the League if there are continued problems.
-The ice contracts we have with the rinks provide certain housekeeping standards, and these must be met if we are to continue our relationship with the rinks.
-Both rinks, San Mateo and Vallco, have undergone recent extensive, and expensive, renovations, including improved ice surface lighting, locker room upgrades, general repairs, etc. Please respect the facilities in which we play.
+The ice contracts we have with the rinks provide certain housekeeping standards, and these must be met if we are to continue our relationship with the rink.
+Vallco has undergone recent extensive, and expensive, renovations, including improved ice surface lighting, locker room upgrades, general repairs, etc. Please respect the facilities in which we play.

 3-3 REFUNDS